 I had the pleasure of debating with several OHS/WHS industry colleagues on Friday afternoon at the Safety Institute of Australia’s ‘The Future of Health and Safety – An Agenda for Change conference – and what a debate it WAS!
+It was an interesting debate that in the end answer the question -Will Safety Professionals be Needed in 2050?

 So I thought I would share my opinion and the reasons as to why I spoke about this with the audience on Friday, which somewhat follows on from a previous blog I wrote last year on casual, contingent and contract employment.